jxy-s/stlkrn/README.md

 usage of STL, and exceptions in the Windows Kernel.

 ## Practical Usage - `stlkrn.sys`
-The `stlkrn` project is a Windows Driver that uses `jxylib` to implement process, thread, and module tracking in the Windows Kernel.
+The `stlkrn` project is a Windows Driver that uses `jxystl.lib` to implement process, thread, and module tracking in the Windows Kernel.

 `stlkrn.sys` registers for process, thread, and image notifications using